-Dean's Professor of Electrical Engineering and Professor of Electrical Engineering-Systems
+Dean's Professor of Electrical Engineering and Professor of Electrical and Computer Engineering

 - Doctoral Degree, Electrical Engineering, North Carolina State University